gitter-badger/ngcloud/docs/tutorial/own_pipe.rst

 - An index page (**index.html**) shows hello message
 - A stage page (**mystage.html**) prints some value from our fake NGS results.

 Before we really touch these two templates, first we create a base template to store the common part.
-You will soon see the benefit maintaining such templates.
-We called it **base.html**.
+You will soon see the benefit maintaining such template.
+Let's call it **base.html**.

 .. literalinclude:: ../../examples/my_first_pipe/report/templates/base.html
     :language: jinja